opiproject/opi-prov-life/OPI_DEVICE_PROV_LIFE.md

 ## BMC Connectivity Baseline

 - **PLDM Type 2 (Monitoring & Control)**: Device shall support DMTF PLDM type 2 sensors using a standard PCIe connector physical medium MCTP transport (e.g. SMBus, PCIe VDM, USB).
-This includes the ability to read and monitor in addition to being able to set thresholds at which the
+This includes the ability to read and monitor in addition to being able to set thresholds for:
   - Temperature Sensors SHALL be supported
   - Voltage Sensors SHALL be supported
 - **NC-SI Control and Monitoring**: Device shall support DMTF NC-SI control and monitoring capabilities.
 The physical connectivity for this can be RBT, or MCTP over a supported medium(e.g. SMBus, PCIe VDM, USB)
   - Note: Passthrough is not required

 ## Life Cycle Management

 - **Provisioning**: Device shall support initial provisioning and re-provisioning using sZTP as defined by OPI here.
 - **Telemetry**: Devices shall support runtime telemetry using OTEL as defined by OPI here.
 - **System Information**: Devices shall support SMBIOS for system information from the device's operating system, as defined by OPI here.
 - **Security Keys**: SSH and TLS keys can be loaded onto the device using standard methods used by Linux, or pre-loaded during provisioning.
 - **Runtime Configuration**: Devices shall support the capability of reading and writing runtime configuration over the network using an RPC (e.g., Redfish or OpenConfig) secured using TLS.
 The configuration space is TBD.
 - **Software Update**: Devices shall support the capability of updating the software on the device over the network using an RPC (e.g., Redfish or OpenConfig) secured using TLS.